MEANING OF FARM SURVEYING

 - Plant crops on the best soil within the farm.

-- Livestock building should be located in the poorest soil within the farm.
+- Livestock buildings should be located in the poorest soil within the farm.

 - Buildings should be located in easily accessible areas.

-- Farm buildings should not be located on slope to avoid erosion.
+- Farm buildings should not be located on the slope to avoid erosion.

-- Residential and office buildings should be located far away from livestock building to avoid noise and unpleasant smells.
+- Residential and office buildings should be located far away from livestock buildings to avoid noise and unpleasant smells.

 EVALUATION